-Section 26.5 - Promoted Employees.
+Section 26.5 - Promoted Employees, Paramedics and Lieutenants rate of Pay, Demotion

-An employee who is newly promoted from Classification of EMT-Intermediate to that of EMT-Paramedic, shall receive a 7.5% increase in their current hourly rate or be moved to the New Hire Paramedic Wage, whichever is greater at the time of their promotion.
-After successful completion of a 180 day probationary period, the promoted employee shall receive an additional 5% increase in their hourly rate of pay.
+An employee who is newly promoted from Classification of Advanced EMT-to that of EMT-Paramedic, shall receive a 7.5% increase in their current hourly rate or be moved to the New Hire Paramedic Wage, whichever is greater at the time of their promotion.
+After successful completion of their probationary period, employees promoted to the classification of Paramedic shall receive an additional 5% increase in their hourly rate of pay.